How to build a killer B2B editorial calendar [steps included]

 Another factor that will go into identifying responsibilities and adjusting your workflow is your publishing frequency.
 How often will you publish each type of content?
 This brings us to step 4.

-4. Establish Publishing Frequency
+4. Establish publishing frequency

 Where will you target your content?
 Your B2B editorial calendar should include every platform for which you’ll produce content.
-This should include social media, your website, and targeted publications.
+This should include social media, your website and targeted publications.

 Look at B2B trends when choosing your social media content.
 Without a doubt, you’ll need a LinkedIn strategy – 89% of B2B marketers use LinkedIn for social media B2B lead generation.

 Other social media platforms will depend on your goals and your budget.
-For instance, Instagram is probably your best opportunity to establish a strong visual appeal with its gridlike orientation of your photos.
+For instance, Instagram is probably your best opportunity to establish a strong visual appeal with the gridlike orientation of your photos.
 If your B2B strategy is well-known for your graphic design, Instagram is a good choice for you.

 In addition to your social media, consider the publications that are best suited for your content.